monami44/Langchain-Semantic-Chunking-Arena/README.md

 ### Datasets

-Two datasets were used:
+Five diverse datasets were used:

-- **Scientific Domain (arXiv)**: 100 abstracts from arXiv research papers on machine learning.
+- **Machine Learning Domain (arXiv)**: 100 abstracts from arXiv research papers on machine learning
-- **Medical Domain (PubMed)**: 100 introductions from PubMed articles on COVID-19.
+- **Medical Domain (PubMed)**: 100 introductions from PubMed articles on COVID-19
+- **Historical Domain**: 100 documents about World War II
+- **Legal Domain**: 100 papers on judicial review in European legal systems
+- **E-commerce Domain**: 100 research papers about e-commerce trends and analysis

-These datasets were chosen to represent diverse textual content in the scientific and medical fields and to limit the scope due to time and financial constraints.
+These datasets were chosen to represent diverse textual content across different fields, ensuring a comprehensive evaluation of the chunking methods across varying writing styles and domain-specific terminology.

 ### Ground Truth Generation